data-edu/data-science-in-education/_book/08-wt-gradebook.md

 ## Data Sources

 This walkthrough goes through a series of analyses using the data science framework.
 The first analysis centers around a ubiquitous K-12 classroom tool: the gradebook.
-We use an Excel gradebook template, *Assessment Types - Points* (https://web.mit.edu/jabbott/www/excelgradetracker.html), and simulated student data.
-On your first read through of this section try using our simulated dataset found in this book's `data/` folder.
+We use an Excel gradebook template, [*Assessment Types - Points*](https://web.mit.edu/jabbott/www/excelgradetracker.html), coupled with simulated student data.
+On your first read through this section try using our simulated dataset found in this book's `data/` folder.

 ## Load Packages

 As mentioned in the Foundational Skills chapter, begin by loading the libraries that will be used.
-We will use the {tidyverse} package mentioned in [Walkthrough 1](06-wt-multilevel-models-1).
-The {readxl} package is used to read and import Excel spreadsheets since these file types are very common in the education field.
+We will use the `tidyverse` package mentioned in [Walkthrough 1](06-wt-multilevel-models-1).
+The `readxl` package is used to read and import Excel spreadsheets since these file types are very common in the education field.

 Make sure you have installed the packages in R on your computer before starting (see Foundational Skills chapter).
 Load the libraries, as they must be loaded each time we start a new project.